techie-25/Amazon_clone/README.md

-# Amazon_clone
+# Calculator
-it's based on html&css project.
+This project is completely based on html,css & javascript.